hinorashi/pokedex/README.md

 # Pokedex
-Let's see what can we do with our Pokedex
+Let's see what can we do with our Pokedex!

 ## Build and Run
 ```